Multiracial people

-races and the term multi-ethnic people refers to people who are of more than one ethnicity.
-A variety of terms have been used both historically and presently for multiracial people in a variety of contexts, including multiethnic, polyethnic, occasionally bi-ethnic, biracial, mixed-race, Métis, Muwallad, Melezi, Coloured, Dougla, half-caste, ʻafakasi, mulatto, mestizo, mutt, Melungeon, quadroon, octoroon, griffe, sacatra, sambo/zambo, Eurasian, hapa, hāfu, Garifuna, pardo, and Gurans.
-A number of these once-acceptable terms are now considered offensive, in addition to those that were initially coined for pejorative use.
+races, while the term multi-ethnic people refers to people who are of more than one ethnicity.
+A variety of terms are or have been used for multiracial or multi-ethnic people in a variety of contexts, including multiethnic, polyethnic, bi-ethnic (occasion), biracial, mixed-race, and more specific terms.
+A number of older terms are now considered slurs, such as “half-breed” and “half-caste”, in addition to those that were initially coined for pejorative use.

 Individuals of multiracial backgrounds make up a significant portion of the population in many parts of the world.
 In North America, studies have found that the multiracial population is continuing to grow.
-In many countries of Central and South America, mestizos make up the majority of the population (Panama, Bolivia, Peru, Colombia...) and in some others also mulattoes.
+In many countries of Central and South America, people of mixed European and Native heritage make up the majority of the population (Panama, Bolivia, Peru, Colombia...).
 In the Caribbean, multiracial people officially make up the majority of the population in the Dominican Republic (73%) and Aruba (68%).

 Definitions

-In terms of race

 While defining race is controversial, race remains a commonly used term for classification, often related to visible physical characteristics or known community.
 Insofar as race is defined differently in different cultures, perceptions of mixed race are subjective.

+Related terms

+The terms "multi-ethnic people" or "ethnically mixed people" refer to people who are of more than one ethnicity.
+In the English language, the terms miscegenation and amalgamation were used for unions between white people, Black people, and other ethnic groups.
+The term 'miscegenation' initially replaced 'amalgamation' due to the latter's association with slavery in the 1800s, while 'miscegenation' is today often considered offensive and controversial.
+The terms mixed-race, biracial or multiracial are becoming generally accepted.
+In other languages, terms for miscegenation are not necessarily considered offensive.

+In the English-speaking world, many terms for mixed-race people exist, some of which are pejorative or are no longer used.
+“Half-breed” is a historic term for people of partial Native American ancestry, now considered a slur.
+Mestee, once widely used, is now used mostly for members of historically mixed-race groups, such as Louisiana Creoles, Melungeons, Redbones, Brass Ankles and Chestnut Ridge people.

+Africa

+In East Africa, specifically Uganda, Kenya and Tanzania (including portions of the East African Community), people of mixed race are called half-castes (in English) or chotara (singular, in Swahili), wachotara (plural in Swahili).

+In South Africa and much of English-speaking southern Africa, the term Coloured was used to describe both mixed-race persons of African and European descent, and those Asians not of African descent.